 Wendy Buckingham / Creator, Life Coaching Professionally

-Personal growth coaching is really just another name for life coaching because it gives the client the self awareness and the skills they need to increase their confidence, communication skills and assertiveness and improve their relationships with family, staff and colleagues.
+Personal growth coaching is really just another name for life coaching because it gives the client the self awareness and the skills they need to increase their confidence, communication skills and assertiveness in all areas of their life both personal and professional.

-I actually believe that ALL coaching is basically self improvement and personal development or life coaching which can be applied to many niches as you will read later.
+I actually believe that ALL coaching is basically self improvement and personal development or life coaching the principles of which can be applied to many niches as you will read later.
 In any coaching situation from coaching small business owners to career or executive coaching, there will be times when those specific skills are needed.

 For instance the client who comes to you for help growing their career may also need coaching on improving confidence, communication skills and business relationships.
 And the business man who wants to grow his business may share that he has family and work balance challenges to address.

 You may find yourself coaching clients on the need to give feedback effectively or to be able to say NO fearlessly and elegantly and without giving offence.
-You are helping clients to know themselves better and come from a place come from a place of choice rather than reactivity or habit when making decisions or in a certain situation.
+You are helping clients to know themselves better and come from a place of choice rather than reactivity or habit when making decisions or in a certain situation.

 Whatever professional, career or business issues are presented to you by the client, you may find the "elephant in the corner", the real issue that needs addressing, turns out to be something personal that the client may not even be consciously aware of or simply doesn't want to, or can't easily confront.

 I have rarely had a client in a business or career environment, where personal issues have not emerged as a key challenge to be addressed.

 There are loads of profiling tools you can research such as DISC, Myers Brigg, Kolbe and LCA - it's a matter of finding one that resonates with you as a productive coaching aid.